pangeo-data/xcmocean/README.md

 # xcmocean
-xarray accessor for automating choosing colormaps, aimed at geosciences https://xcmocean.readthedocs.io
+xarray accessor for automating choosing colormaps, aimed at geosciences.
+Documentation at: https://xcmocean.readthedocs.io.

 Also optional dependence on `cf-xarray`.